videojs/m3u8-parser/README.md

 parser.manifest.segments[0].custom.vodTiming // #VOD-TIMING:1511816599485
 ```

 Custom parsers may also map a tag to another tag.
-Note that the first matching expression will convert the tag, other mappers and parsers expecting the old tag will not be executed.
+The old tag will not be replaced and all matching registered mappers and parsers will be executed.
 ```js
 const manifest = [
     '#EXTM3U',